mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 * 1 point for describing the following:
 	* Tell me about the data.
 Where did it come from?
 How has it been cleaned, modified, or enhanced?
 How can you tell?
 	* What established standards \(technical or otherwise\) does the project data use?
 	* What text analysis methods are at play?
 What tools are being used?
+How can you tell?
 	* How open is the project?
 Do they share their data?
 In what format?
 Is there public documentation?
 * 1 point for analyzing the following:
 	* Does the methodology seem appropriate to the data and goals?